zickb/AsyncFluentGenerator/README.md

 # AsyncFluentGenerator

-A horribel unoptimized Source Generator that allows you to write the following code.
+A horrible unoptimized Source Generator that allows you to write the following code.
 ```csharp
 using AsyncFluentGenerator;
 using AsyncFluentMethodExtionsions;